-If you think that you are being investigated for SNAP or Medicaid fraud, contact an attorney immediately.
+If you think that the HRA Medicaid Fraud Division is investigating you for SNAP or Medicaid fraud, contact an attorney immediately.

 Albert Goodwin, Esq. is an attorney who helps clients negotiate with DSS HRA investigators and represents clients in defending criminal charges associated with Medicaid and SNAP Fraud.
-Albert Goodwin can be reached at (212) 233-1233.
+You can reach Albert Goodwin, Esq. at (212) 233-1233.

 Submit your review

 Albert Goodwin is a great attorney.
 He worked very hard to resolve my case in an efficient and timely manner.
 He is very knowledgeable and trustworthy.
 I would highly recommend him.